D2KLab/HarvestingTablesInTheWild/report/report.md

 The extracted table items were sent through the message queue and inserted into the database by our ingestion service.

 This initial crawl was seeded with just a handful of URLs and therefore the content of the visited pages was heavily skewed towards certain topics.
-This was not an issue however, since meaningful data collection was not en explicit goal of our first test.
+This was not an issue however, since meaningful data collection was not an explicit goal of our first test.

 ## Crawling strategy

 After analyzing the results from our first crawl, we had to define a sensible crawling strategy.
-After the spider downloads a webpage, it extracts all hyperlink (inside HTML `<a>` tags) from it and generates new requests for these links.
+After the spider downloads a webpage, it extracts all hyperlinks (inside HTML `<a>` tags) from it and generates new requests for these links.

 Firstly, we enabled a Scrapy plugin that prevents crawling previously visited pages [^crawl-once].
 Such a feature is necessary because it is common for links in the header and footer of webpages to be same across an entire domain (e.g. Privacy Policy and About pages)
-This plugin keeps an sqlite database with all URLs that have been downloaded by the spider.
+This plugin keeps a sqlite database with all URLs that have been downloaded by the spider.

-For crawling strategy itself, we came up with a two tier approach for selecting which domains should be crawled.
+For the crawling strategy itself, we came up with a two tier approach for selecting which domains should be crawled.
 We define a list of whitelisted domains.
 Webpages on these domains will always be crawled.
 Furthermore, the crawler will follow all links on these webpages.
-Once the crawler arrives on webpage that is not in the whitelist, it still crawls that particular webpage, but does not follow any links on it.
+Once the crawler arrives on a webpage that is not in the whitelist, it still crawls that particular webpage, but does not follow any links on it.

 For creating the domain whitelist, we manually composed a list of domains most relevant to our usecase (HTML table extraction from webpages) based on three sources: Alexa Top 500 ranking [^alexa], Moz Top 500 [^moz] and CommonCrawl Top 1000 domains ranked by harmonic centrality [^cc-domains].
 Our selection focused on domains with high-quality, English language content.